fewlinesco/node-web-libraries/README.md

 # FWL

-FWL (prononced fuel) are Fewlines Web Libraries.
+FWL (pronounced "fuel") are Fewlines Web Libraries.

 They are an ensemble of packages that allow us to build backend services in Typescript.